mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 .. #how can that be simulated?

 As the signal center frequencies and bandwidths of the 802.11 and 802.15.4 models are not identical, the dimensional analog model needs to be used, instead of the scalar analog model.
 The scalar analog model represents signals with a scalar signal power, and a constant center frequency and bandwidth.
-The scalar model cannot handle when the spectrums of two signals overlap (but not identical).
+The scalar model cannot handle the situation when the spectrums of two signals overlap (but not identical).
 When using the dimensional analog model, signal power can change in both time and frequency.
 This model is also able to calculate the interference of signals whose spectrums partially overlap.

 .. #whats a radio medium module?

-In order for the signals for Wifi and WPAN to interfere, the two networks have to share a radio medium module instance.
+In order for the signals of Wifi and WPAN to interfere, the two networks have to share a radio medium module instance.
-The radio medium module keeps track of transmitters, receivers, transmissions and noise on the network, and computes signal and noise power at receivers.
+The radio medium module keeps track of transmitters, receivers, transmissions and noise on the network, and computes signal and noise power at reception.
 The radio medium module has several submodules, such as signal propagation, path loss, background noise, and analog signal representation modules.
-(For more information, read the :doc:`corresponding section </users-guide/ch-transmission-medium>` in the INET User's Guide.)
+(For more information, read the :doc:`corresponding section </users-guide/ch-transmission-medium>` in the INET User's Guide.) **TODO: this seems unfinished**

 The standard radio medium module in INET is :ned:`RadioMedium`.
 Wireless protocols in INET (such as 802.11 or 802.15.4) often have their own radio module types (e.g. Ieee80211DimensionalRadioMedium), but these modules are actually :ned:`RadioMedium`, just with different parameterizations (each parameterized for its typical use case).
 For example, they might define different path loss types, or MediumLimitCache parameters.
 (MediumLimitCache optimizes simulations by limiting the reception computation to signals with certain properties, e.g. a certain minimum reception power.
 Signals outside these limits are considered unreceivable.)
 However, setting these radio medium parameters are not required for the simulation to work.
 Most of the time, one could just use RadioMedium with its default parameters.

 For our simulation, we'll use :ned:`RadioMedium`.
-Since we'll have two different protocols, the analog model and the background noise of the radio medium and the protocol specific radios needs to match (they need to be dimensional).
+Since we'll have two different protocols, the analog model and the background noise of the radio medium and the protocol specific radios needs to match (they need to be dimensional). **TODO: seems unfinished -> we dont set any more parameters**

 ..
 TODO: specifically if you want to simulate cti -> so by default, the radio medium works out of the box -> for cti, it needs to have the same analog model and background noise as the radios of the protocols